SurvivalW/MoboP2P/README.md

 The mission of this project is simple: to create the **most secure messaging application for the terminal**.

-In a world where privacy is constantly under threat, and modern messaging platforms trade security for convenience and tracking, this project aims to put control back in the hands of the user.
-Every message and every connection is designed with security, privacy, and reliability as the absolute priority.

-By combining **end-to-end encryption** and **peer-to-peer communication**, this messenger ensures that users can communicate confidently and directly, without exposing sensitive information to third parties.

-This project is for those who demand security without compromise, who value privacy, and who prefer the terminal as their command center.
-Every design decision reflects this philosophy: **simplicity, transparency, and unyielding security**.

 ## File Structure

 ```